Parks

 This is a tobacco-free, smoke-free, vape-free park.

 Bill Cooke Park features two open-air picnic shelters with covered grills.
 Reservations are recommended for the use of the picnic shelters for scheduled events.
 First come, first served if there is not a reservation.
 There are also several other free-of-charge picnic areas located throughout the park offered on a first come basis.
-Park Shelter reservations are available Year Round beginning in 2023 (November – March available from 10:00am – 2:00pm only).
-Includes a covered grill & electricity.
+Park Shelter reservations are available Year Round (November – March available from 10:00am – 2:00pm only).
+Includes a covered grill & electricity (no electricity available in Shelter 2).

 South Graham Municipal Park